You are here: Urology Textbook > Ureters > Upper tract urothelial cancer

 Staging of UTUC:

-Abdominal contrast-enhancing CT scan [fig. CT 1 of UTUC and CT 2 of UTUC], chest CT, bone scintigraphy for patients with skeletal pain of with an advanced tumor stage.
+All patients need an abdominal contrast-enhancing CT scan [fig. CT 1 of UTUC and CT 2 of UTUC] and chest CT.
+Initiate a bone scintigraphy for patients with skeletal pain or an advanced tumor stage.

 Intravenous urography:

 Intravenous urography is used to diagnose UTUC, but it is insufficient for staging and cannot replace imaging with computed tomography.
-Signs for UTUC are ureteral stricture, filling defects, hydronephrosis of missing contrast on the affected side [fig. IVP of UTUC].
+Signs of UTUC are ureteral stricture, filling defects, hydronephrosis, or missing contrast on the affected side [fig. IVP of UTUC].

 Risk Stratification of Non-Metastatic UTUC